 However, the biggest difference with home equity loans (also called a “second mortgage”) is that it uses the equity in your home as collateral if you default on the loan.
 Home equity loans also generally offer a longer repayment term.

 A home improvement loan, on the other hand, doesn’t rely on your home’s built-up equity.
-The maximum term year is shorter; for example, the maximum Upstart home improvement loan term is five years.
+The maximum term year is shorter; for example, the maximum Upstart powered home improvement loan term is five years.

 What are the benefits of a home improvement loan?